-Interbotix Labs, in partnership the Open Source Robotics Foundation, is proud to announce the TurtleBot 2i Mobile Research Robot - a modular ROS-based robotics platform.
+Interbotix Labs is proud to announce the TurtleBot 2i Mobile Research Robot - a modular ROS-based robotics platform.

 The 2i improves upon previous iterations of the TurtleBot with a completely redesigned modular chassis and for the first time, native support of robotic arms.
 The TurtleBot 2i offers the Pincher MK3 4 DOF Robotic Arm as a fully supported standard option allowing the robot to interact with small objects in the real world, effectively transforming the TurtleBot into an extremely capable mobile manipulator.